gullerya/object-observer/README.md

 * __2.8.0__
   * officially publishing and documenting [Issue no. 33](https://github.com/gullerya/object-observer/issues/33) - any nested object of an `Observable` graph is observable in itself

-* __2.7.0__
-  * implemented [Issue no. 32](https://github.com/gullerya/object-observer/issues/32) - revokation part removed (underlying proxies are still revokable, for any possible future need)
-  * implemented [Issue no. 33](https://github.com/gullerya/object-observer/issues/33) - any nested object of an `Observable` graph is observable in itself - it may be observed/unobserved, it provides relative paths when observed etc.

 For a short preview you may want to play with this [JSFiddle](https://jsfiddle.net/gullerya/5a4tyoqs/).

 # Loading the Library